 Alongside running his own yard, Aaron has been teaching for many years, and only allows BHS trained instructors to work alongside him in order to provide the highest quality lessons.
 He has also worked at other riding establishments such as the East Surrey College, Talland School of Equitation and Tumpy Green Equestrian Centre.

 We are always keen to welcome new members of any age and ability to join the Equestrian team.
 Interest and enthusiasm are the key requirements.
 Contact Mrs Brown, Head of Science for more information: firstname.lastname@example.org

 During the summer term, we hold an inter-house riding competition on the school playing field.
 This is a fun-filled day that shows the non-riding members of the school community the skills needed for such a sport.
 The day starts with ‘Best Turned Out’’ – always a challenge for our senior members of staff who have the unenviable task of judging.
 All members of the school come out to support at different times during the school day and many bring a picnic lunch in order to watch for longer.
 Some also get involved in helping to set up the jumping courses, putting back jumps that are knocked down, and awarding the rosettes.

-In July 2016, two new trophies were awarded.
-‘The Dixie Dude Memorial’ trophy kindly donated by the Crockford family was awarded to the rider with the highest dressage score – this year being Alice Edwards in Year Ten.
-The ‘John Hooley’ trophy was given to the rider who stood out for perseverance, attitude to riding and genuinely trying their very best – this year was awarded to Ella Gosling, again in Year Ten.
+In July 2017, the two annual trophies were awarded.
+‘The Dixie Dude Memorial’ Trophy kindly donated by the Crockford family was awarded to the rider with the highest dressage score – this year being Zoe Horner in Year Seven.
+The ‘John Hooley’ Trophy was given to the rider who stood out for perseverance, attitude to riding and genuinely trying their very best – this year was awarded to Neave Keating, again in Year Seven.